 ‘I feel such a connection to carvers of the past when I use the sample simple mallets and chisels which have been used for centuries.
 They’re such historic tools and formed some of our earliest ways of communicating.’

-After graduating from City and Guilds of London Art School with a diploma in Historic Stone Carving, Zoë moved to Southeast Asia for two years with her husband.
+After graduating from City and Guilds of London Art School with a first class diploma in Historic Stone Carving, Zoë moved to Southeast Asia for two years with her husband.

 ‘It was an amazing experience, living in the jungle, but at the same time I missed home no end’

 On her return Zoë discovered a different connection with the British stone she was carving.
 Suddenly she felt linked to it in a way she hadn’t before.

 ‘I had this new appreciation of the material, it was from my roots, my bedrock.’

 Zoë now almost exclusively carves British stones, her favourite is Welsh slate from a quarry not far from where she grew up.
 Read more about Zoë’s by clicking below

 Zoë has always loved pattern and she found her time living in Southeast Asia inspirational.

 Zoë started to experiment with geometry, which continues to be her biggest inspiration today.